-This is a regular 30-1 class, but at a pace better suited to students who struggle with succeeding in English courses.
-Students will receive the 30-1 credits required for most post-secondary programs.
-This course is designed for English Language Learners; however, it does not appear as ESL on official transcripts.
+This is a regular 30-1 class, but at a pace better suited for students who struggle with succeeding in English courses.
+Students will receive English 30-1 credits required for most post-secondary programs.
+This course is designed for English